-Many trees in Torbay are protected by Tree Preservation Orders (TPOs) under the Town & Country Planning Act 1990.
-Additionally, trees in Conservation Areas are automatically given similar protection status.
+Many trees in Torbay are protected by Tree Preservation Orders (TPOs) and trees in Conservation Areas are automatically given similar protection status.

 - Individual Specimens

 It is illegal to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree protected by a TPO.
 If permission is granted for the removal of a tree subject to a TPO, we can condition a replacement tree to mitigate its loss.

 If you require a copy of any TPO on or affecting your property, please contact Planning with the address details or, if possible, the reference number of the TPO.